barsoom/devbook/definition_of_done/README.md

 * The support team has been informed about it and tried using it
 * The FAQ or equivalent has been changed (if applicable)
 * Copy has correct spelling, grammar and pluralization
-* Works in our Turbolinks-based app
+* Works in our Turbo/Turbolinks-based apps

 ## What's *not* part of the definition of done?